Jointly Modeling and Clustering Tensors in High Dimensions: Introduction

-In this work, we consider the problem of jointly modeling and clustering populations of tensors.
-When tensors are collected from heterogeneous subpopulations, it is useful to cluster the tensor samples into homogeneous groups and characterize distributions of the subpopulations.
-This is an important task that finds applications in face clustering \citep{cao2014robust}, video summarization \citep{rabbouch2017unsupervised}, brain imaging segmentation \citep{mirzaei2018segmentation}, user clickstream clustering \citep{wang2016unsupervised}, etc. A unique challenge in modeling and clustering tensors is the high dimensionality of tensor objects.
-For example, in our real data analysis in Section \ref{sec:brain}, there are $n=57$ tensor objects, each of which summarizes the connectivity between 116 brain regions at 30 temporal locations, resulting in a $116\times 116\times 30$ tensor with $403,680$ entries.
-To overcome this challenge of high-dimensionality, one may first vectorize the tensor objects and then apply clustering methods developed for high-dimensional vectors \citep{wang2015high,Hao2018ECM, cai2019chime}.
-However, this approach may result in a loss of information, and thus reduced efficiency and accuracy, as the intrinsic structures of tensors are largely ignored after vectorization.
-Another approach is to consider tensor subspace clustering methods, which find latent cluster structures embedded in one or more modes of a \textit{single} tensor \citep{sun2019dynamic, chi2020provable, luo2020tensor}.
+In this paper, we consider the problem of jointly modeling and clustering populations of tensors.
+When tensors are collected from heterogeneous populations, an important task is to cluster the tensor samples into homogeneous groups and characterize distributions of the different populations.
+This finds applications in face clustering \citep{cao2014robust}, video summarization \citep{rabbouch2017unsupervised}, brain imaging segmentation \citep{mirzaei2018segmentation}, user clickstream clustering \citep{wang2016unsupervised}, among others.
+An intrinsic challenge in modeling and clustering tensors is the high dimensionality of tensor objects.
+For example, in our real data analysis in Section \ref{sec:brain}, there are $n=57$ tensor objects to be modeled and clustered, each of dimension $116\times 116\times 30$ yielding $403,680$ entries.
+To perform clustering, one may first vectorize the tensor objects and then apply clustering techniques developed for high-dimensional vectors \citep{wang2015high,Hao2018ECM, Cai2019clustering}.
+However, as the structures in tensors are largely ignored after vectorization, these vector-based approaches can result in a loss of information, leading to reduced efficiency and accuracy.
+Another approach is to consider tensor subspace clustering methods, which find latent cluster structures embedded in one or more modes of a \textit{single} tensor \citep{sun2019dynamic, chi2020provable}.
 When $n$ tensor samples are available, it seems sensible to stack them into one higher-order tensor, where the last mode is of dimension $n$, and then apply a tensor subspace clustering method to recover cluster labels along the last mode.
-However, this approach has one fundamental limit as clustering along one or more modes of a single tensor inevitably runs into the ``curse of dimensionality", where the clustering accuracy is expected to deteriorate as $n$, the dimension of the last mode, increases.
-For example, as shown in \cite{sun2019dynamic} and \cite{chi2020provable}, to consistently estimate cluster labels along one mode of a tensor, the dimension of this mode must be small when compared to others.
-This condition may not be plausible in our clustering problem as the clustering accuracy is expected to improve with the sample size $n$.
-Therefore, to jointly model and cluster populations of tensors, a more desirable approach is to fully exploit the unique structures of tensor objects, which can improve clustering accuracy and reduce computational cost.
+However, this approach has one fundamental limitation as clustering along one mode of a \textit{single} tensor inevitably runs into the curse of dimensionality, in that the clustering accuracy is expected to deteriorate with $n$, the dimension of the last mode.
+As shown in \cite{sun2019dynamic,chi2020provable}, to consistently estimate labels along one mode of a tensor, the dimension of this mode must be small compared to others.
+This condition seems unnatural under our setting as the clustering accuracy is expected to improve with the sample size $n$.